What we want to achieve between 2020 and 2025:

 - annual influenza vaccine for 65 year olds and over

 - the shingles vaccine for 70 year olds (catch-up program for 71-79 year olds ends October 2023).

 In 2022, 70,290 influenza vaccines, 4,875 shingles vaccines and 21,235 pneumococcal vaccines were distributed in the ACT.

 In Australia there are 3 national cancer screening programs – BreastScreen Australia, the National Cervical Screening Program and the National Bowel Cancer Screening Program.

 The ACT cancer screening service works to stay connected with the national programs and related service providers to ensure services have access to the most up to date information.

 In 2022, the self-collection cervical screen program was successfully implemented to give patients the choice to collect their own sample.

-The ACT Health Promotion Grants Program funded a range of community programs aimed at promoting healthy ageing between 2020 and 2022:
+The Healthy Canberra Grants funded a range of community programs aimed at promoting healthy ageing between 2020 and 2022: